aliyun/alibabacloud-bailian-speech-demo/samples/speech-synthesizer/synthesize_speech_from_text_concurrently/java/README_EN.md

 You can run this example by executing run.sh (for Linux/Mac systems) or run.bat (for Windows systems).

-When running the example, it will concurrently synthesize "欢迎体验阿里云百炼大模型语音合成服务！" using the longhua_v2 voice style and save it to the `<requestId>.mp3` file.
+When running the example, it will concurrently synthesize "欢迎体验阿里云百炼大模型语音合成服务！" using the longanhuan voice style and save it to the `<requestId>.mp3` file.

 In the Java concurrent example, three types of resource pools are used: connection pool, object pool, and thread pool.
 Reusing objects and connections can effectively reduce the time cost of establishing connections.